-The local economy is based on irrigation agriculture and industry related to agriculture.
+The local economy is based on agriculture sustained by irrigation and on industry related to agriculture.
 Potatoes, sugar beets, alfalfa, and small grains are the principal crops.
 Beef and dairy cattle are the chief livestock.
-About 115,000 acres of land is irrigated with water diverted from Henrys Fork, Falls and Lower Teton Rivers.
-Irrigation-water use in the area is high because much of the area is subirrigated.
+About 115,000 acres of land is irrigated with water diverted from Henrys Fork, Falls, and lower Teton Rivers.
+Irrigationwater use is high because much of the area is subirrigated.
 Diversion of as much as 15 acre-feet per acre per year is not uncommon in parts of the area.